Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>
 <div>

-You may not move ships present in activated Systems, unless they are in the System just activated.
+You may not move ships present in activated Systems, unless they are in the active System.
 For each ship you want to move, you have to plot a legal trajectory for it.
-A legal trajectory is a chain of [adjacent](#user-content-AdjoiningAdjacent) Systems starting with the System containing the ship and ending with the System just activated.
+A legal trajectory is a chain of [adjacent](#user-content-AdjoiningAdjacent) Systems starting with the System containing the ship and ending with the active System.
 It must also satisfy the following conditions:

-* No System of the trajectory (except the System just activated) may contain [enemy](#user-content-Allegiances) ships. (e.g. ships may not move through Systems containing enemy ships)
+* No System of the trajectory (except the active System) may contain [enemy](#user-content-Allegiances) ships. (e.g. ships may not move through Systems containing enemy ships)
 * The ship must have a sufficient [movement value](#user-content-MovementValue) to follow the trajectory.
 By default, moving from a System to an adjacent System costs 1 movement.
 For example, a ship with a *movement value* of 1 can only move in adjacent Systems.

 ***Notes:***

 * *A ship does not need to take the shortest trajectory towards its final destination.*
-* *Trajectories that start and end in the just activated System without leaving it are allowed, and constitute a movement.*
+* *Trajectories that start and end in the active System without leaving it are allowed, and constitute a movement.*

 <!-- For each friendly ship she wants to move, the active player has to plot a legal trajectory for it.
 A legal trajectory for a ship is a chain of [adjacent](#user-content-AdjoiningAdjacent) systems starting from the System containing the ship and ending in the System just activated, that satisfies the following conditions: